-Six Natural Ways To Boost Mental Wellbeing This Women’s Health Week
+Six Natural Ways to Support Mental Wellbeing This Women’s Health Week

-Our guest author, Kate Kendall, Co-Founder & Director of Yoga at Flow Athletic, Author of Life in Flow, and Australia’s most respected Yoga Teacher knows all too well the struggles of modern day life, having worked in a fast-paced advertising agency before switching to a life of Yoga, as well as the ongoing ups and downs of running a business.
+Our guest author, Kate Kendall, Co-Founder & Director of Yoga at Flow Athletic and author of Life in Flow, understands the challenges of modern life, having worked in a fast-paced advertising agency before switching to a life focused on yoga, as well as the ups and downs of running a business.

-As we celebrate Women’s Health Week, we wanted to highlight some natural ways to support mental well-being with some expert tips from Kate herself.
+As we celebrate Women’s Health Week, here are some natural approaches to supporting mental well-being, along with tips from Kate herself.

 NUTRITION MATTERS

-Nutrition is often an overlooked aspect in mental health wellness.
-What we put in our body plays a very significant role in our mental, physical and emotional wellbeing.
-Excessive consumption of sugar and processed foods can lead to certain inflammation throughout the body and brain which may contribute to mood disorders including anxiety and depression.
-Eat a balanced diet that consists of plenty of fresh fruits, whole grains, proteins, and healthy fats.
+Nutrition is a key component of mental health.
+What we put into our bodies affects our physical, emotional, and mental well-being.
+Excessive sugar and processed foods can impact inflammation levels throughout the body, which may play a role in mood regulation.
+Aim to eat a balanced diet that includes fresh fruits, whole grains, proteins, and healthy fats.

 DON’T DEPRIVE YOURSELF OF A GOOD SLEEP.

-Your quality of sleep directly impacts your mood.
-Try making sleep a priority by going to bed at the same time every night and waking up at the same time every morning.
-Avoid using your mobile devices an hour from your bedtime as blue light can inhibit relaxation.
-Create a restful environment and keep your room cool, dark, and quiet.
+Sleep quality has a direct effect on mood and emotional balance.
+Try to make sleep a priority by going to bed and waking up at consistent times.
+Avoid mobile devices in the hour before bed, as blue light can affect relaxation.
+Create a restful environment by keeping your room cool, dark, and quiet.

 ENGAGE IN EXERCISE REGULARLY.